New iPad Air review: The iPad sweet spot, elevated

 Other items on the laundry list of differences between the Pro and Air: The iPad Pro has five “studio quality” microphones and four speakers, and adjusts audio output to deliver stereo in both landscape and portrait orientations.
 The Air has two mics, and its two speakers are located to provide stereo in landscape mode.
 The Pro can output 5K video to an external display; the Air, 4K.
 The iPad Pro is available with up to 1 TB of storage—useful for voracious file types such as HD video—while the Air goes only to 256 GB.

 Then there’s the question of processors.
-The iPad Pro has Apple’s A12Z Bionic chip, while the iPad Air uses the new A14 Bionic.
+The iPad Pro has Apple’s A12Z Bionic chip, while the iPad Air uses the new A14 Bionic, which Apple says is the most advanced one it’s ever built.
 I did not attempt any comparative benchmarking—Jason Snell of Six Colors did, and you can see his results here.
-But when I spoke with Apple marketing exec Bob Borchers, he told me that the older A12Z, with eight GPU cores to the A14’s four, may outperform it in some computationally intensive tasks.
+But when I spoke with Apple marketing exec Bob Borchers, he told me that the older A12Z, with eight GPU cores to the A14’s four, may outperform it in certain computationally intensive tasks.
 Based on the time I’ve spent with the Air, I think people will find it plenty fast; it was noticeably snappier than my 2018 iPad Pro, which uses the older A12X Bionic chip.

 The do-anything iPad